sjefvanleeuwen/virtual-society-did/readme.md

 <br/>

-# Self Sovereign Identities
+# Decentralized Identities

-This project contains the model for Sovereign identities using the DID specification.
+This project contains the model for Decentralized identities using the DID specification. https://www.w3.org/TR/did-core/

 ## Status